 Generating and activating the QR codes

-If you select GPS + QR codes or QR codes as your method of visit validation, a list of your active clients will be displayed so you can generate QR codes for them.
-You can use the search box to look for specific clients.
+If you choose either GPS + QR codes or QR codes, you'll see a list of your active clients, ready for you to generate codes.
+You can use the search box to find specific clients quickly

 You will also see instructions on the page for how to activate a client's QR code.